 KRYTON Metals Blog

-Novel two-dimensional fiber laser cutting technologies are finally here.
-Modern manufacturers frequently use them to meet crucial goals and remain competitive in fast-paced markets.
-CO2 lasers, for example, have revolutionized the metal fabrication industry to encourage innovation and support large-scale production.
-Still, both techniques have pros and cons.
+Advanced fiber laser cutting technologies are increasingly becoming a staple in modern manufacturing.
+Manufacturers frequently use them to meet crucial goals and remain competitive in fast-paced markets.
+Historically, CO lasers revolutionized the metal fabrication industry, supporting innovation and large-scale production.
+However, fiber lasers, with their distinct advantages, are continuing to push the boundaries of this industry—both techniques have pros and cons.

 Here’s what you need to know about the new era of laser systems.